 Electric vehicles have finally hit a sweet spot.
 Automobile manufacturers are investing heavily in EVs for the Indian market.
 Tata Motors, MG and Hyundai are already selling EVs in India, while some others like Maruti Suzuki and Toyota have adopted a wait and watch approach.
 Mahindra and Mahindra recently formed a joint venture to accelerate EV adoption in India using swappable high-performance batteries.

 All this is happening at a time when vehicular pollution is fogging the cities with its miasma and choking economies, as people are left gasping for breath.
 Governments are scrambling to tackle the menace of poor air quality.
 It is heartening to see automobile manufacturers investing heavily on their assembly lines to roll out EVs.

-India has been aggressively promoting manufacture and use of electric vehicles across the country since 2015 under its scheme titled Faster Adoption and Manufacturing of Hybrid and Electric Vehicles or (FAME).
-Transport minister Nitin Gadkari had made a case for making it compulsory for all officials in central government ministries and departments to use only electric vehicles.
-Let’s take a look at the current scenario of the availability of electric vehicles and the required charging infrastructure for them in the country.
+India has been aggressively promoting manufacture and use of EVs across the country since 2015 under its scheme titled Faster Adoption and Manufacturing of Hybrid and Electric Vehicles or (FAME).
+Transport minister Nitin Gadkari had made a case for making it compulsory for all officials in central government ministries and departments to use only EVs.
+Let’s take a look at the current scenario of the availability of EVs and the required charging infrastructure for them in the country.